yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 1: Modify YAML definition to create a multistage pipeline

 1. Now that we have a great build working, we can modify the YAML file to include stages.
 At first, we will add one stage for Build and then run that so we can see the difference in output.

-Navigate to the Pipeline definition and select Edit from the flyout menu:
+    From left navigation, select **Pipelines** to view configured Pipelines.
+From here, highlight your new pipeline definition and select Edit from the elipses to the right:

     ![A screen showing pipeline instance edit menu.](images/stepbystep/media/image1000.png "1000 review!")

-    This brings up the Azure Pipelines YAML Editor that you viewed before after building your initial pipeline:
+    This action shows the **Azure Pipelines YAML Editor** that you viewed after building your initial pipeline.
+You will be using this editor to make changes to your azure-pipelines.yml definition in the next steps.

     ![A screen showing pipeline YAML Editor.](images/stepbystep/media/image1001.png "1001 review!")

     On the left, is the YAML editor containing the pipeline definition and the Tasks panel to the right, has common components that can be added to the pipeline.

-    Adding these components shows a property panel supporting enable custom configuration for your pipeline, allowing fast configuration.
-The result is additional YAML is added to the pipeline definition with the configuration customization you provided.
+Selecting from the task panel to add a component first shows a property panel supporting custom configuration for your pipeline, allowing fast configuration, and the result is additional formatted YAML added directly to the pipeline definition with the configuration customization you provided.

 2. Let's transform this pipeline to a multi-stage configuration byt adding the following configuration right below the *trigger* section to define a **Build Stage** in your YAML pipeline.

     ```yml
         stages:
         - stage: Build
+          displayName: 'Build Stage'
           jobs:
           - job: Build
     ```
    This is the first step to a multi-stage pipeline!

    You can define whatever stages you want to reflect the true nature of your CI/CD process, and as an added benefit, users get better visibility to entire pipeline process.

+   >**Note**: YAML is whitespace sensitive!
+Indentation matters in a similar fashion as Python, so pay particular attention to formatting within this file.
+The editor will highlight most formatting issues.

    After adding this structure, your result should look like this:

     ![A screen showing adding YAML stage code.](images/stepbystep/media/image1002.png "1002 review!")